BLUE HORIZON 1261

 Jerad frowned, remembering the flour.
 "Is there laundry detergent floating about too?"

 Samantha shook her head.
 "Fortunately, nothing like that, just everything else.
 We've been using the laundry compartment as a catch-all during our cleanup efforts over the past couple weeks and I guess we just forgot to secure that room before we launched.
-I almost got a screwdriver in the ear crossing the room."
+A floating screwdriver tried to take my temperature crossing the room."

 Merlin sighed.
-"Okay, you and Jerad get started on the galley.
+"Okay, you two get started on the galley.
 I'll go see Connie about Jasper and then grab her to help me clean the laundry compartment.
 If Jasper's able to get around okay—"

 "He only injured his wrist, not his legs," Jerad supplied.

 "—then I'll put him to work checking systems to make sure we really are space-worthy before we get too far from Alexandrius.
 That thruster control will be his first priority.
-I imagine Jiro's already taken us out of orbit by now, so the quicker we know we're in good shape, the better.
-Once you are finished with cleaning up the galley, Jerad, I want you to get those deck circuits working in these two compartments; make sure there aren't any other rooms similarly affected too."
+I imagine Jiro's preparing to take us out of orbit by now, so the quicker we know we're in good shape, the better.
+Once you are finished with the galley, Jerad, I want you to get those deck circuits working in these two compartments; make sure there aren't any other compartments similarly affected too."

 "Aye sir, right away."